SurajKharkwal/package-manager/README.md

-# 📦 Package Manager
+# 📦 Inventory Manager

-**Package Manager** is a web-based solution designed to make shopkeeping and inventory tracking effortless.
+**Inventory Manager** is a web-based solution designed to make shopkeeping and inventory tracking effortless.
 Built as a monorepo, it provides a seamless interface for shop admins and their crew to manage product stock using QR codes and real-time reporting.

 ---